By Sijmen J. Mulder

 sms: | sed '1,/^$/d' | sms +316xxxxxxxx

-The sed invocation deletes the headers mail.
-(For the
+The sed invocation deletes the mail headers.
+(This uses the

 The missing piece now is receiving SMS.
 I set up Twilio to POST incoming texts to this CGI script: